Oesophagectomy

 Indigestion

-Indigestion or reflux (a backward flow of digestive juices into the oesophagus) can happen after stomach surgery.
+Indigestion or reflux is a backward flow of digestive juices into the oesophagus.
+You may have it after oesophagus surgery.
 This can cause pain and inflammation of the lining of the oesophagus.
 Your GP or cancer doctor can prescribe antacid medicines to help with this.

 Avoid fizzy drinks, alcohol and spicy foods, as these may make your symptoms worse.
 Lying down may also make symptoms worse.
 After eating and drinking, try to stay sitting up for at least an hour.
 When you lie down to sleep, try using pillows to raise your head slightly.

 Indigestion can also be caused by wind trapped in the digestive system.
-You can reduce wind by drinking peppermint water or taking charcoal tablets.
-You can buy these from a pharmacy.
+You can reduce wind by drinking peppermint water.
+You can buy this from a pharmacy.

 Preventing weight loss

-To start with, you may find it hard to not to lose weight.
-Your body will use lots of calories to help it recover from surgery, but you may not be eating as much as you normally would.
+To start with, you may find it hard not to lose weight.
+Your body will use lots of calories to help it recover from surgery and you may not be eating as much as you normally would.
 But in time, most people find they stop losing weight.

-• having nutritious, high-calorie and protein food supplements – these are available on prescription as liquids or powders.
+- having nutritious, high-calorie and high-protein food supplements – these are available on prescription as liquids or powders.

 Dumping syndrome